hartwigmedical/actin/algo/README.md

  - The treatment database directory is the output directory of [ACTIN-Treatment](../treatment/README.md)

 An optional flag `run_historically` can be added in which case the treatment matcher sets the date to 3 weeks after the patient's registration date.
-If this flag is not set, the treatment matcher using the current date as reference date.
+If this flag is not set, the treatment matcher uses the current date as reference date.

 ### Treatment matching